Facebook Page: https://www.facebook.com/dianejoyschmidt

 From 1992-96 she was Director of Photography for magazines of the Office of the Vice President for Research, University of Arizona.
 She has been in New Mexico since 1997, where she is president of Creative Projects Associates, and together with her husband Frank Morgan, humanist, educator and cultural translator, has produced major bilingual health-care books and trainings for the Navajo Nation – on diabetes, nutrients, suicide prevention and Navajo psychology.

-She earned a BA from Prescott College in Comparative Literature, a BFA from Rhode Island School of Design in Photography/Design, and a MA in English in the Creative Writing Program from the University of New Mexico where she also taught creative writing.
+She earned a BA from Prescott College in Comparative Literature, a BFA from Rhode Island School of Design in Photography/Design, and in 2002 a MA in English in the Creative Writing Program at the University of New Mexico where she also taught creative writing.
 She is currently enrolled in Antioch University Santa Barbara’s Creative Writing and New Media MFA program.

 Contact for journalism/photojournalism assignments, talks, and commentary.

 2017 Returning Fellow 2015-16 Journalist-in-Aging Fellow, New America Media Foundation/GSA

 Society of Professional Journalists Top of the Rockies Awards:

 - 2017 2 Awards – 1st Place Arts and Entertainment Single Profile, for “Evelyn Rosenberg and her Explosive Art,” for the New Mexico Jewish Link, circ. <10,000 and 2nd Place Personal Columns, for Gallup Independent circ. <30,000 for 3 columns: “The First Shall be Last: One for the Money,” “There Once Was a Woman Who was Apologetic,” and “Beneath the Surface.” (“First shall be last” and “Apologetic” also appeared in NM Jewish Link)